Ritikphenomenon/Radme-as-you-can/README_cpp.md

 Run the program by entering the command './a.out' (on Linux or macOS) or 'a.exe' (on Windows).
 The program will start running, and you can interact with it using the console input and output.

+Bug to Debug :

+1.This program have duplicate id for different Name and branch .you have to debug it to , that it can store unique id for each student.

+2.There is Bug in to search a specific student on basis of there id.

+3.There is Bug when we try to update the record of any student and this program is not updating the record of any student, which is bug.

+4.There is Bug while displaying the record of the students which is not in a proper order.

+5.When we try to Displaying record of the student, after displaying program terminate, which is bug.

+6.Here Bug is that record of student is not deleted in a proper manner.